Section 1. Purpose and findings.

 (1) The person’s use of cannabis off the job and away from the workplace.

-(3) A prior arrest or conviction for a non-violent cannabis offense that does not involve distribution to minor.
+(3) An arrest or conviction for a non-violent cannabis offense prior to the effective date of this act that does not involve distribution to a minor.

-(c) Nothing in this section permits an employee to possess, to be impaired by, or to use cannabis on the job, or any other rights or obligations of an employer specified by federal law or regulation.
+(c) Nothing in this section permits an employee to possess, to be impaired by, or to use cannabis on the job.

 (d) This section does not preempt federal laws requiring applicants or employees to be tested for controlled substances, including laws and regulations requiring applicants or employees to be tested, or the manner in which they are tested, as a condition of employment, receiving federal funding or federal licensing-related benefits, or entering into a federal contract.